Iseta: Behind the Roadblock

 Iseta: Behind the Roadblock is a documentary based on the Rwandan genocide released in 2008.
 It is the only film that contains documented segments of footage of actual killing during the Rwandan genocide.

 It was co-produced by British-Kenyan producer, Nick Hughes and Rwandan producer, Eric Kabera.
 It was directed by Juan Reina.

 Synopsis

-The documentary follows Juan Reina, a British cameraman who returns to where he photographed some of the atrocities of the Rwandan genocide to show the images to the victims.
-Some members of the community where able to help friends and family come together to work with Reina to identify the victims and the killers.
+The documentary follows Nick Hughes, a British cameraman who returns to where he photographed some of the atrocities of the Rwandan genocide to show the images to the victims.
+Some members of the community where able to help friends and family come together to work with Hughes to identify the victims and the killers.